Experience the Feast of Lanterns in Pacific Grove

 Down in the Monterey Peninsula town of Pacific Grove, it's almost time for the annual Feast of Lanterns festival.
 Family-friendly Pacific Grove (or "PG", if you're a local) is one of our favorite places to go for a road trip, and the Feast of Lanterns is an especially magical time to visit this small seaside community billed as "America's Last Hometown" and "Butterfly Town USA."
 We try to make it there for the Feast of Lanterns at least every other summer.

-Taking place every year in late July, the Feast of Lanterns is kind of like a combination of the 4th of July, Miss America, Halloween, and New Year's Eve all wrapped into one festive package.
-It's a big deal down there, and something that's delighted locals and tourists alike in this small coastal town for over 100 years.
-Pacific Grove is one of our favorite places for a family getaway, so why not consider heading down there for a visit this summer?
+Taking place every year in late July, the Feast of Lanterns is kind of like a combination of the 4th of July, Miss America, Halloween, and New Year's Eve all wrapped into one big festive package.
+It's a big deal down there, and something that's delighted locals and tourists alike in this small coastal town for over 110 years.
+Pacific Grove is one of our favorite destinations for a family getaway, so why not consider heading down there for a visit this summer?

 During the weeks leading up to the Feast of Lanterns, the whole town of Pacific Grove takes on a festive air, with colorful Chinese paper lanterns decorating the streets and many of the houses in town.
-This year's festivities kick off Friday, July 29 with the Pet Parade downtown, followed by kids' activities, entertainment, and the pageant on Saturday, July 30.
-Opening ceremonies mark the official start of the Feast of Lanterms on Wednesday, July 27.
+This year's festivities kick off Friday, July 26 with the Pet Parade in Caledonia Park, followed by kids' activities, entertainment, and the pageant in Lovers' Point Park on Saturday, July 27 from 10:30 am to 10 pm.

 One of our favorite events is the Pet Parade, which takes place on Friday at 2:30 pm.
 It's always a lot of fun in an "organized chaos" sort of way.
 Bring whatever pet you can get your hands on (stuffed animals are fine, too) and join in the fun.
 At the end, everyone got popsicles and plays at Caledonia park.
 Look for local girls dressed in colorful Chinese-inspired outfits—they're members of the Feast of Lanterns Royal Court, and they'll hand out trading cards to the kids, which, believe it or not, is really exciting.